ARTIST

 34059 Sir Archibald Sinclair's nameplate crest.
 Plaque used when 21C123 is renamed O.V.S.
 Bulleid.

-My involvement with the Bluebell led to produce the artwork for Battle of Britain Class, No. 34059 Sir Archibald Sinclair's enamelled plaques.
+My involvement with the Bluebell led to me being asked to produce the artwork for Battle of Britain Class, No. 34059 Sir Archibald Sinclair's enamelled plaques.
 Although I had one of the originals as a guide this was damaged so I needed to do some research to produced the new artwork.
 Later I produced the artwork for the shields which are fitted to No. 21C123 Blackmoor Vale when renamed OVS Bulleid to honour the locomotive's designer.
-I also look after the Bulleid Society's web site.
+I'm also the webmaster for the Bulleid Society's web site.

 Book

-I did the black and white line drawings for John Harvey's book on the Bulleid Merchant Navy Pacifics – published by Ian Allan.
+My connection with the Bulleid Society led to John Harvey asking me to produce the black and white line drawings for his book on the Bulleid Merchant Navy Pacifics, published by Ian Allan.

 92 Squadron Crest